Harnessing the Power of Location Data in Industrial Automation

 Without real-time visibility into material flow, it can be challenging to control operations in complex logistic or production environments.
 Tracking the flow of materials allows each completed production step to be traced seamlessly at any time.

-Tracking assets combined with the concept of “geofences” allow for automatic process control.
+Tracking assets combined with the concept of “geofences” allow for automatic process control, powered by Location Data in Industrial Automation.
 In intralogistics, warehousing, and on the manufacturing shopfloor, there are designated areas that correspond to dedicated process steps an item has to undergo.
 Defining a geofence – a virtual object that spawns a defined geographical region – for each of these areas allows each geofence to get a “semantic meaning”.
 Entering a certain area is a “process step started” and leaving the same area is a “process was completed”.
 To complete the picture, a location-based system generates “fence entering” and “fence leaving” events for assets.
 These events can then be connected to state control systems, such as ERP or MES.

 – Wolfgang Römer, Head of Product at Flowcate